Who We Are

 Innovation in Action

-Utica College also values research and collaboration with industry experts to provide insights that advance curricula for our students.
-The Economic Crime and Cybersecurity Institute of Utica College and Center for Identity Management and Information Protection incorporate research and idea sharing to promote the advancement of economic crime studies in education, business, and government.
+Utica University also values research and collaboration with industry experts to provide insights that advance curricula for our students.
+The Economic Crime and Cybersecurity Institute of Utica University and Center for Identity Management and Information Protection incorporate research and idea sharing to promote the advancement of economic crime studies in education, business, and government.

 Our legacy reaches back to the 1930s, when Syracuse University operated extension courses in the Utica, N.Y., area.

-Utica College became a financially and legally independent institution in 1995, and in 2008, we announced our final transition to independence.
+Utica University became a financially and legally independent institution in 1995, and in 2008, we announced our final transition to independence.

-Since 1998, we’ve offered graduate degree programs, including master’s and doctorate options, and now provide more than 20 online programs in a wide range of fields, including cybersecurity, criminal justice, nursing, and physical therapy.
+Since 1998, we’ve offered graduate degree programs, including master’s and doctorate options, and now provide more than 20 online programs in a wide range of fields, including cybersecurity, social work, nursing, and physical therapy.